-A week ago we asked the question, “Are You Concerned about Coffee Cup Contamination?”
-This was in response to a question by a visitor to this website who worried about catching a cold or the flu because the coffee barista touched the top of her cup and lid with bare hands.
-By the way, new research published in the journal Clinical Microbiology and Infection (Jan., 2014) suggests that flu viruses can linger on finger tips for at least half an hour.
+We asked readers the question, “Are You Concerned about Coffee Cup Contamination?”
+This was in response to a query by a visitor to this website who worried about catching a cold or the flu because the coffee barista touched the top of her cup and lid with bare hands.
+By the way, research published in the journal Clinical Microbiology and Infection (Jan., 2014) suggests that flu viruses can linger on finger tips for at least half an hour.
 Are there lessons for hospitals from this research?

 Many of the comments that came in implied that worrying about coffee cup lid contamination is ridiculous and the whole “germ thing” has been blown way out of proportion.

-Jennifer said: “No, I don’t want a worker sticking his contaminated finger on my cup, but it’s more of an psychological ick factor than an physiological one.
+“No, I don’t want a worker sticking his contaminated finger on my cup, but it’s more of a psychological ick factor than an physiological one.
 I’m in the ‘challenge your immune system’ camp.”

-We wonder if the “no worries” camp would be so cavalier if they came down with the extreme vomiting and diarrhea that affected over 600 passengers and crew on the Royal Caribbean cruise ship that recently made headlines because of a bad outbreak.
+We wonder if the “no worries” camp would be so cavalier if they came down with the extreme vomiting and diarrhea that affected over 600 passengers and crew on the Royal Caribbean cruise ship that made headlines.
 Investigators suspect norovirus, which is easily spread from person to person by hand contact.

 Norovirus is especially contagious, but it is not the only “germ” that can be transmitted from one person to the next by dirty hands.
 Besides the obvious viruses that cause colds and flu, there are lots of other nasties out there including Clostridium difficile (C. diff), rotavirus and hepatitis A, to name just a few.